-As we near the date of Brexit, there is a rising interest in UK pension transfers and with that a demand for low cost QROPS solutions.
+As we near the date of Brexit, there is a rising interest in UK pension transfers and also a demand for low cost QROPS solutions.
 The market for Qualifying Recognised Offshore Pension Schemes (QROPS) as a vehicle for UK pension transfers has developed significantly in the last few years.
-Changes in UK Government pensions legislation, with the introduction of flexible access and increased freedoms in terms of how benefits can be taken, has meant that QROPS providers have had to change their offerings to reflect the new legislative environment.
+Changes in UK Government pensions legislation, with the introduction of flexible access and increased freedoms in taking benefits, have meant that QROPS providers have had to change their offerings to reflect the new legislative environment.

 UK pension legislation background

-Prior to the UK pension freedoms legislation of April 2015, ‘capped drawdown’ was the only option for individuals to take income benefits without having to purchase an annuity.
-For expats, capped drawdown rules required QROPS to be structured using the 70/30 method whereby 30% could be taken as a Pension Commencement Lump Sum (PCLS) and the remaining 70% could then be used to provide an income based on a maximum of 150% of Government Actuarial Department (GAD) rates.
+Before the UK pension freedoms legislation of April 2015, ‘capped drawdown’ was the only option for individuals to take income benefits without purchasing an annuity.
+For expats, capped drawdown rules required QROPS to be structured using the 70/30 method whereby 30% could be taken as a Pension Commencement Lump Sum (PCLS), and the remaining 70% could then be used to provide an income based on a maximum of 150% of Government Actuarial Department (GAD) rates.
 GAD rates are loosely based on annuity rates.
 For example, if the GAD rate for someone at age 65 wishing to take pension income was 3% per annum, the maximum payable would have been 4.5% p.a.

-Pension freedoms introduced the concept of ‘flexi-access drawdown’ which effectively made capped drawdown redundant.
-Simply put, flexi-access drawdown, means retirees are now able to withdraw any amount they wish as income, although tax must be paid on amounts over and above the 25% tax free PCLS.
-Expats should note that the PCLS would be taxed according to the rules in the country in which they are resident, so might not be tax free.
+Pension freedoms introduced the concept of ‘flexible-access drawdown’, which effectively made capped drawdown redundant.
+Simply put, flexible-access drawdown means retirees can now withdraw any amount they wish as income, although they must pay tax on amounts over and above the 25% tax-free PCLS.
+Expats should note that the PCLS would be taxed according to the country’s rules in which they are resident, so they might not be tax-free.

 The next change many QROPS providers had to make was to adjust the maximum PCLS allowable under their scheme rules to 25% rather than the 30% previously offered.
-Once again, this was to make sure QROPS comply with UK legislation, meaning no loss of QROPS status.
+Once again, this was to ensure QROPS comply with UK legislation, meaning no loss of QROPS status.

 The emergence of low cost QROPS